George Clooney Nespresso Coffee Ad (What Else?)

-Is this Advert a Success or a Lemon?
+Is the Advert a Success or a Lemon?

 It is always difficult to determine the success of a marketing campaign.
 One measure is to see how much “chatter” the advert has raised.
 For example, can you remember what brand was being promoted by the ad?
 Would you talk to a friend about the storyline or mention the celebrities in the video?
 Can you describe in 30 seconds the key points of the advert?
 Have you shared the video on social media?
 Did you enjoy the ad?
 Was it memorable?
 Would you like to watch it again?
 And finally, ….
 Are you going to buy the product being advertised?